Loreto Area Cruisers Guide

 613 131 8097 613 133 0189 613 133 0899

-Wi-fi was working out into the anchorage (with our booster antenna) in October 2016.
-Anchor at the very north of the main harbor near the “windows” and you can likely access a cellular/banda ancha signal.
+Wi-fi may be sporadic (more likely to get it ashore), the marina was working in mid-2018 to improve the service.
+Anchor at the very north of the main harbor near the “windows” and you can likely access cellular voice/data.

 * Gas and diesel are available at the fuel dock.
-We haven’t heard of any “outages” over the last 4-6 weeks or so that we have been in the area.
+Has been dependably available for last few years.
 Water can be obtained from the fuel dock and we have heard as it is quite pure as it comes from a natural source nearby (Steinbeck Canyon?).
+Suggest you use your own hose to fill as the harbor staff may drop their dock hose into an occasional holding tank.

 The swimming pool is still there, upstairs in the marina complex.

 - To access Loreto from Puerto Escondio, there are a few options.
-Have/make friends with a car, ask on the morning VHF net if someone can provide a ride to town, have Marina Fonatur or Carol’s tienda order a rental car for you (they are delivered to the marina from town, about 650p for a day).
-Hire a taxi to take you around town (500 pesos for several hours? – not positive of the going rate).
+Have/make friends with a car, ask on the morning VHF net if someone can provide a ride to town, have marina office order a rental car for you (they are delivered to the marina from town.
+Hire a taxi to take you around town.
+We (easily) rent a car up there a few times a year.

-- Across from the Waiting Room and south of the API pier, is a free anchorage, albeit deep-ish around 40 ft.
-Unknown at this time if the API/Avantek Wi-Fi works here.
+- South of the API pier, is a free anchorage, albeit deep-ish around 40 ft.
+Cell coverage might be available from the tower down at the Villa del Palmar hotel.

-You can access the Inn at Loreto Bay restaurant (and perhaps use the pool?).
-We had a nice taco lunch there in 2013…a little touristy pricing but tolerable.
+You can access the Inn at Loreto Bay restaurant (and we used the pool 5/2018).
+We had a decent there in 2018…reasonable pricing.
 Walk down the beach a little south of the hotel and look for a pathway through the buildings.
+(You can also access the main street by exiting the hotel lobby.)
 Along those pathways you will likely find a trash receptacle or small dumpster and if you continue walking you’ll come to a boulevard with a few eating places and shops including a mini-mart.
-One spot that friends like is a Wine Cellar Nopolo that has tapas (see restaurant listings below).
-Towards the very north end of the boulevard (where it starts to curve) is Pedro’s small delicatessen tienda and he now owns the restaurant next door, we are hoping to try it in 2016.
+One spot Wine Cellar Nopolo that has tapas (see restaurant listings below) and American sports on TV.
+Towards the very north end of the boulevard (where it starts to curve) is Pedro’s restaurant and small delicatessen/tienda with many grocery goodies that cruisers enjoy.

 San Javier (Mission)